 In addition to water analysis test results, you should keep well construction details, as well as the dates and results of maintenance visits for the well and pump.
 It is important to keep good records so you and future owners can follow a good maintenance schedule.

 A Farm*A*Syst worksheet titled, “Water Well Condition and Construction” can be used to rank your drinking water well conditions and management practices to see how they might affect groundwater quality.
-For additional information on wells, visit the Penn State Extension Water Resources webpage and find out what to do before drilling a well, how to drill a well, how to use your well, and how to fix your well.
+For additional information on wells, visit the Penn State Extension Water Resources website and find out what to do before drilling a well, how to drill a well, how to use your well, and how to fix your well.